paulawucu/final_project/project_proposal.md

 “Drug Overdose Deaths Remain High” - the headline posted by CDC rings the bell.
-Deaths resulting from drug overdose increase drastically in every state, especially in those who recently passed bills to legalize/decriminalized recreational cannabis or marijuana in recent years.
-The abuse of and addiction to drugs is a genuine national crisis that influences public health as well as social and financial welfare.
-<br><br> Though CDC has posted the US drug overdose death rate, rate
-change maps from 2014-2019, there hasn’t been any update for the past 2-3 years.
-Thus, our group wants to start from here and do more investigation upon the drug overdose death rate across states in the US.
-Fortunately, there are available drug-overdose-related data online to propel our motivation even further.
+Deaths resulting from drug overdose increase drastically in every state, especially in those who recently passed bills to decriminalize recreational cannabis or marijuana.
+The abuse of and addiction to drugs is a genuine national crisis that influences public health as well as social and financial welfare. <br><br> Also, the posted drug overdose death rate and rate change maps from CDC haven’t been updated for the past 2-3 years.
+Thus, our group wants to start from here and do more investigation upon the drug overdose death rate across states in the US based on other data resources online to propel our motivation even further.

 ### Intended Final Product